 Interestingly the described attack disappears if we assume a resilient channel.
-The server will accept each sequence number only once5, and if we have two messages with the same sequence number this leads to a contradiction since both of them have to be received.
+The server will accept each sequence number only once, and if we have two messages with the same sequence number this leads to a contradiction since both of them have to be received.
 This however implies that each sequence number can be used only once also on the client side, thus there can be only a finite number of messages, bounded by the range of the sequence numbers.

 This analysis illustrates the need for a big range of sequence numbers.
 If more messages than the range of sequence numbers allows need to be exchanged, one has to reinitialize the session (i.e., exchange new keys) before running out of sequence numbers.
-This is the solution adopted by OPC-UA: in [26, p.
-36] it is stated that "A SequenceNumber may not be reused for any TokenId.
+This is the solution adopted by OPC-UA: in (OPC-UA, 2012, p.
+36) it is stated that "A SequenceNumber may not be reused for any TokenId.
 The SecurityToken lifetime should be short enough to ensure that this never happens [...]".
 Our analysis underlines the importance of this requirement.

-6. Experimental Validation
+6. Experimental validation

-In this section, we illustrate the feasibility of some of the attacks we found using TAMARIN in the case of bounded sequence numbers on real world implementations of the OPC-UA stack.
+In this section, we illustrate the feasibility of some of the attacks we found using TAMARIN in the case of bounded sequence numbers on a real world implementation of the OPC-UA stack.